- Lawrenceville, GA

 Describe your artistic approach to weddings?

 Wedding photography is like the Olympics of photography.
 Heck, it’s practically a full contact sport, especially on the dance floor.
 The amount of preparation that goes into getting ready for a wedding day is insane.
-And expectations are through the roof.
+Expectations are through the roof.
 And I’m not just talking about photography.

 But that’s not all.
 You also need all those shots to be timeless and beautiful and exactly right.
 Because those photos aren’t just for you.
 Those photos are for you, your moms, your grandmothers, your children, and your grandchildren.
 Those photos are the beginning of your recorded history together.
 They need to show all the love and emotion of the day.
 And because I understand that you need all those things, I go all out, all day, to tell your unique story in photographs.
 For you.